automatically generated captions

 00:56:19 or more properly I think the fact that that's not all there is.

-00:56:23 So your argument is there's an argument now in the United States that science
+00:56:23 So the argument there's an argument now in the United States that science

 00:56:28 and engineering are just slightly different colored versions of the same thing

-00:56:32 and I think that's not correct because science really like to understand things even if it's not necessarily useful yes
+00:56:32 and I think that's not correct because scientists really like to understand things even if it's not necessarily useful yes

 00:56:39 and engineers have this wonderful enthusiasm for taking something that basically exists in some ways